As far as I’m concerned, the sauce is the best part of any stir fry recipe.

 Was my sauce creamy enough without the coconut milk?

 Definitely!
-It coated the chicken, tofu and veggies with spicy goodness, and we had plenty leftover for the rice.
+It coated my chicken stir fry with spicy goodness, and we had plenty leftover for the rice.

 I’m curious.
 Which version of a Thai peanut sauce goes on your menu?
 Do you prefer a sauce with, or without coconut milk?
 If so, can you live with a light coconut milk?
 Leave a comment with your go-to peanut sauce ingredients.
 I’d love to give it a try.